Ffionhaf96/Project-Milestone-1/README.md

 #### **Colour**

-Soft, muted colors evoke the warmth of reading by a lamplight.
-We've chosen a palette that soothes the eyes and enhances content readability.
+ I chose a palette that soothes the eyes and enhances content readability by utilising a soft and muted colour palette.

 ![colour pallete](assets/images/readme/colour-scheme-.webp)